 6. Your Body Language Should Match Your Words

-When was the last time you paid attention to your body language?
+When was the last time you paid attention to your body language and facial expressions?

 To come across as confident and assertive, your body language needs to match your words.
-This means NOT slumping your shoulders and avoiding eye contact.
+For assertive people, this means not slumping your shoulders and avoiding eye contact.
 Instead, it means standing tall and erect, and looking directly in the person’s eyes.

-Do this, and I guarantee that within a few weeks, you’ll notice you’ve become a stronger, more assertive and more dynamic person.
-And, with these enhanced traits, you’ll find that reaching and exceeding your goals will become second nature to you.
+Within a few weeks, you’ll notice you’ve become a stronger, more assertive, and more dynamic person.
+Furthermore, with these enhanced traits, you’ll find that reaching and exceeding your goals will become second nature to you.

 Featured photo credit: Cytonn Photography via unsplash.com

 |||^||Mayo Clinic: Being assertive: Reduce stress, communicate better|

 |||^||Psychological Science: Why women apologize more than men: gender differences in thresholds for perceiving offensive behavior|